sumukhbarve/flagleap/README.md

 | --- | --- |
 | <img alt="FlagLeap: List of Flags" src="/screenshots/2022-06-18-flagLister.png" width="450" /> | <img alt="FlagLeap: Flag-Specific Rules" src="/screenshots/2022-06-20-flagEditor.png" width="450" /> |

-## Pre-Alpha Software
+## Not Ready for Production

-- FlagLeap is not currently suitable for production use.
+- FlagLeap is not yet ready for production use.
-- Large sections of it are being (re-)written every weekend.
+- External & internal APIs are both likely change.
-- External & internal APIs are both likely to undergo rapid change.
+- However, it is ready for POCs and non-critical internal apps.

 ## Quickstart